 To say much more on the plot would spoil it, as the gradual discovery is part of the story’s charm.
 It’s best to know as least as possible.
 The fact that this also qualifies as space opera is revealed on the back, and I guess it’s only fair to do so, but at the same time that already spoils things a bit.

 I’ll list a few things that might convince you, and draw you in: this book has a brutality at its core, both in some individual scenes as at the heart of the plot, but it is never grimdark or cheap or gory.
-The brutality is subdued, even poetic at times, but poignant none the less, and as such ties into reality.
+The brutality is subdued, even poetic at times, but poignant nevertheless, and as such ties into reality.
 At one or two instances the book has also a kind of cartoonish, pulpy feel, but The Hair-Carpet Weavers isn’t superficial at all: Eschbach has written a perceptive book on religion & secularization.
 There are also a few clear thematic links to Herbert’s God Emperor of Dune and the Bene Gesserit.
 Some chapters have an almost metaphorical nature, and I was reminded of Kafka and Christopher Priest too a few times.

 There were 2 instances I didn’t fully buy a character’s motivation, and the delivery of the climax at the end of the novel wasn’t fully satisfying, but all and all these are minor blemishes.
 This is highly recommended: a formal tour de force, a rich, almost outrageous, speculative fiction story that also has a bit of a nostalgically old school feel, but nonetheless is very much its own thing.
 A final selling point: this is both epic and small – the narrative focused, not some sprawling bloatfest published as 3 doorstoppers.